Posted on March-03-2017

-Welding these days isn’t just used by labourers in the industry; many people are trying their hand at creating welding art and taking their skill to the next level.
-Welding is a form of creation in the basic form – reshaping and forming pieces of material together to create amazing structures.
-If you have a basic understanding of welding, we have outlined how you can start creating your own art welding.
+Welding these days isn’t just used by labourers in the industry; many people are trying their hand at creating welding art and are looking to take their skills to the next level.
+Welding is, put simply, just a form of creation – reshaping and forming pieces of material together to create amazing structures.
+If you have a basic understanding of welding, we have outlined how you can start creating your own art with your skills.

 Based in Houston, Austin is a welding instructor who creates colourful welding pieces as shown by his creative candy skull art.

-Another welder based in Houston Texas, Scott creates colourful welds using tig welding and builds amazing layers throughout his art that give an iridescent look.
+Another welder based in Houston Texas, Scott creates colourful welds using tig welding and builds amazing layers throughout his art that gives an iridescent look.

 David Madero is a welder and artist that creates incredible pieces of art, combining both of his skills.
 After the attention his work has received, he has established his own website and has since gone on to create amazing welding art for huge clients such as Jack Daniels.
 He is now taking commissions from clients for other large-scale campaigns.

 In our previous blog, we explained the different types of welding, which will help you to understand how to create your own welding art.
 One great way to personalise your welding art is by incorporating colour into the weld.
 Colour is created in weld when the metal oxidises, which is caused by the structure of the heated metal meeting with the air and atmosphere.
 Slight differences in temperatures with the air and metal cause different colours, so you can start experimenting with your own coloured welds.

 If you’re an experienced welder and are looking into creating your own welding art, Arc Welding Services LTD has all the equipment you’ll need to hire so you can start making your own creations.
 Call us today on 0121 327 2249 or fill in our contact form and we’ll be happy to give you a quick quote on hiring equipment.